stefdasca/statement-translator/Kilonova/0800-0899/Processed_0809.md

-Here is the translated text of the competitive programming problem statement:

----

 Rareș received a book as a gift in which the pages are shuffled.
 He decided to read it, **turning the pages in a single direction, from the first page to the last**, in the order they are placed in the book, following the algorithm below: